About this book

 GILLIAN BEST is a writer, swimmer, and seaside enthusiast.
 She won the Bronwen Wallace Award for Short Fiction and was a finalist for the Bridport Prize International Creative Writing Competition and Wasafiri’s New Writing Prize.
 She was also longlisted for the WriteIdea Short Story Prize.
 She has studied at York University, University College Falmouth, and the University of Glasgow.
 Originally from Waterloo, Canada, she now lives in Bristol, U.K.

-“Those who liked The Unlikely Pilgrimage of Harold Fry will enjoy Gillian Best’s The Last Wave for its quiet, intense examination of a woman fleeing British familial agony for the sea’s thrilling embrace."
-Bestselling Author of Annabel
+“Those who liked The Unlikely Pilgrimage of Harold Fry will enjoy Gillian Best’s The Last Wave for its quiet, intense examination of a woman fleeing British familial agony for the sea’s thrilling embrace.” — Kathleen Winter, bestselling author of Annabel